My Favorite Ancestral Eating Natural Sweeteners as a Home Cook

 This is my favorite granulated alternative to refined sugar!
 It can be used as a 1:1 substitute for regular sugar or brown sugar in recipes.

-Keep in mind that it does have a strong caramel-like flavor which can impact the taste of certain recipes.
-Because of this, I recommend using it recipes that have their own distinct flavor, such as Almond Flour Brownies.
+It does have a caramel-like flavor which can impact the taste of certain recipes.
+Because of this, I recommend using it recipes that have their own distinct flavor, such as almond flour brownies.
 You can also combine it with other refined sugar alternatives to minimize the caramel flavor.

 Coconut sugar is made from extracting the sap of coconut palm trees and exposing it to high heat to evaporate the liquid.
 What’s left is the coconut sugar crystals which you can use in so many ways in your kitchen!